Huxi, Penghu

-Huxi Township (湖西鄉 (Húxī Xiāng, Hu^{2}-hsi^{1} Hsiang^{1}, Ô͘-sai-hiong); Pha̍k-fa-sṳ: Fù-sî-hiông) is a rural township in Penghu County (the Pescadores), Taiwan.
+Huxi Township is a rural township in Penghu County, Taiwan.
 It is located on the eastern part of the Penghu Main Island and is the largest township in Penghu County.

 History

 Huxi Township was administered as Kosei Village (湖西庄) during the Japanese era.
 From 1920 to 1926, the village was under Hōko District, Takao Prefecture.
 In 1926, the Pescadores was transferred to Hōko Prefecture; the village transferred to Makō Subprefecture (馬公支廳).